-Sharp Bus Lines will be offering the First Ride program this year at the Pen Centre Saturday, August 26 and Sunday, August 27, 2017.
-Parents wishing to attend this event are encouraged to book an appointment time with NSTS directly via email, email@example.com, or by phone, 905-346-0290.
+Sharp Bus Lines will be offering the First Ride program this year at the Pen Centre Saturday, August 25,2018 from 10am to 5pm and Sunday, August 26, 2018 from 11am to 5pm.
+Parents wishing to attend this event are encouraged to book an appointment time with NSTS directly via email, firstname.lastname@example.org, or by phone, 905-346-0290.
 The following appointment times are available:

 Must Be Met at Stop

 A very important safety practice we have in place to ensure student safety is that a parent/guardian must be with a Kindergarten student at the bus stop.
 This is mandatory while your child is in their Kindergarten years.
 The school will equip your Kindergarten student with a “Must be Met at Stop Tag” on the first day of school and it is a parental responsibility to ensure this tag is available and visible to the bus driver.